AGE: – Ming Dynasty 1368 A.D. – 1644 A.D.

 WEIGHT: – 2.75 kg.

-Chinese Ming Dynasty Mingqi Green Glazed Table – A miniature table with offerings made especially for the deceased.
-The Chinese have from very early times held a reverence and respect for the departed soul and generally believed that given a respectful burial he or she will be happy in the afterlife reducing the chance that the soul will become a wandering soul or hungry ghost.
+Chinese Ming Dynasty Mingqi Green Glazed Table – A miniature table with offerings made especially for burial purposes.
+The Chinese have from very early times held a reverence and respect for the departed soul and generally believed that given a respectful burial he or she will be happy in the afterlife, reducing the chance that the soul will become a wandering soul or hungry ghost.
 A wandering soul is one that is not at peace and may wish to cause havoc to those in the living world.

 It was therefore a good idea in order to appease the soul and give assistance whilst transitioning into the afterlife to bury with them replicas of things that gave him or her pleasure whilst he or she was alive.
 Some of these things would include functional items in the form of earthenware utility pots, tables, chairs, food offerings, jade jewellery, replicas of their home, animal figures that they may have used to plough a field or those that helped assist in their livelihood, or were much loved pets.